Demining: Metal detectors

 Metal detectors used by deminers work on the same principles as detectors used in World War I and refined during World War II.
 A practical design by Polish officer Józef Kosacki, known as the Polish mine detector, was used to clear German mine fields during the Second Battle of El Alamein.

-Although metal detectors have become much lighter, more sensitive and easy to operate than the early models, the basic principle is still electromagnetic induction.
+Although metal detectors have become much lighter, more sensitive and easier to operate than the early models, the basic principle is still electromagnetic induction.
 Current through a wire coil produces a time-varying magnetic field that in turn induces currents in conductive objects in the ground.
 In turn, these currents generate a magnetic field that induces currents in a receiver coil, and the resulting changes in electric potential can be used to detect metal objects.
 Similar devices are used by hobbyists.

 Nearly all mines contain enough metal to be detectable.
 No detector finds all mines, and the performance depends on factors such as the soil, type of mine and depth of burial.
 An international study in 2001 found that the most effective detector found 91 percent of the test mines in clay soil but only 71 percent in iron-rich soil.
 The worst detector found only 11 percent even in clay soils.
 The results can be improved by multiple passes.

 An even greater problem is the number of false positives.
 Minefields contain many other fragments of metal, including shrapnel, bullet casings, and metallic minerals.
 100–1000 such objects are found for every real mine.
 The greater the sensitivity, the more false positives.
 The Cambodian Mine Action Centre found that, over a six-year period, 99.6 percent of the time (a total of 23 million hours) was spent digging up scrap.